-Footcare is the treatment of common foot conditions such as Plantar Fasciitis, calluses, warts and diabetic foot.
+Footcare is the treatment of common foot conditions such as Plantar Fasciitis, Achilles Tendonitis, calluses, warts, ingrown toe nails, and diabetic foot.
 The practice of Chiropody is the assessment of the foot and legs including the biomechanical relationship between the lower legs and spine.
-It also includes the treatment and prevention of diseases or disorders of the foot by medication, surgical methods, modalities such as ultrasound and Shock Wave as well as providing orthotics.
+Chiropody treatment may include prescribing medication, surgical methods, hands on treatments and the use of modalities such as Shock Wave Therapy (SWT) and Ultrasound.

 At Physiomobility clinic, we put your health in the hands of professionals, each with proper training and experience in their field.
 When it comes to your foot health, this is no exception.
 Whether it is a sore callus, an ingrown toenail or a more complicated foot biomechanical condition, we have the right professional for you.

-Our chiropodist provides care to a wide range of patients and works closely with the rest of your care team.
+Physiomobility’s Chiropodist provides care to a wide range of patients and works closely with the rest of your care team.
 In many cases, our physiotherapists, chiropractors or massage therapists may advise you to consult with our chiropodist to assess the biomechanical performance of your feet.
-Our Chiropodist is also an important part of our team providing care for our diabetic patients, providing preventative measures diabetic foot and in cases when a wound exists, providing treatment for the patient.
+Our Chiropodist is also an important part of our team providing care for our diabetic patients, providing preventative measures for diabetic foot and in cases when a wound exists, providing treatment for the patient.

-Typically, conditions such as treating ingrown toenail or calluses, treatment sessions are spaced 4-6 weeks.
+Typically, conditions such as surgical treatment of ingrown toenail or calluses, treatment sessions are spaced 4-6 weeks.
 Orthotic assessments are typically once a year and occasionally once every two years.